 ABF-FINA-371 International Financial Management, 3 cr.
 The course focuses on the international aspects of finance management.
 Particular emphasis is placed on the control of exchange rate risk and financing multinational corporations.
-Prereq.: ABF-FINA-360.
+Prerea: ABF-FINA-360.

 ABF-FINA-372 Portfolio Management, 3 cr.
 The course covers the theory and the techniques of portfolio management.
 Particular emphasis is placed on definition of objectives for and the construction of portfolios.
 This course prepares the student for the first CFA exam.
 Prereq.: ABF-FINA-360 and MNGT-368.
 ABF-FINA-373 Intermediate Financial Management, 3 cr.
-This course is an extension of FINA-360.
-It covers capital structure, dividend policy, mergers, and leasing.
-Its goal is to develop an analytical and rigorous approach to solving financial management problems.
-By the end of the course the student should be familiar with the use of spreadsheet programs to manipulate data.
-Prerea: ABF-FINA-360.
+This course is an extension of FINA 360.
+It seeks to build upon the theoretical framework developed in FINA 360, enabling students to acquire new conceptual and applied knowledge of corporate finance.
+The course covers, among other topics, advanced issues in capital budgeting, optimal capital structure theory, debt policy, dividend policy, buy versus lease decisions, current asset management, mergers, bankruptcies and reorganizations.
+Students are expected to have familiarity with a spreadsheet package.